timy352/docxtoxml/README.md

 New in v1.0.1 - Will now save the footnote and endnote relationship XML files if they exist.
 Note that the Class name has been changed to WordXML - which is what it should have been originally.

+New in v1.0.2 - Updated to work in php 8.

 # USAGE

 ## Include the class in your php script